sayedhfatimi/the-contemplative-path-posts/2025-04-11-i-still-stand-the-living-manifesto/post.md

 canonical: https://sayedhfatimi.blog/2025/04/11/i-still-stand-the-living-manifesto/
 ---

-Allah’s will is beyond human comprehension.
+Allah's will is beyond human comprehension.
 We fail to recognise how it envelops every aspect of our being.
 We live in a state of delusion, believing—through sheer arrogance—that our actions, our toil, and our effort are the sole determinants of our fate.

 We neglect, we disbelieve.
 We act upon desires and whims without reflection—never considering whether our choices displease the One who gave us life.